tmsnobrega/car-listing-analytics/README.md

 ## **Dataset Overview**

 The dataset is collected programmatically from publicly accessible car listings posted by users in the Netherlands.
 The data describes vehicles offered for sale and includes information such as vehicle characteristics, pricing, seller type, and listing metadata.
 No personal identifiers are collected, and the project does not attempt to track or profile individual users.

+In addition to scraped listing data, selected fields are enriched using the GeoNames API.
+Location-related attributes are derived from postal codes found in the listings, allowing geographic context to be added in a structured and reproducible way.
+This enrichment step demonstrates the integration of external APIs into the data pipeline.

 Because the data is obtained from the web:
 - Some fields may be missing or inconsistently formatted